Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 subclass documents have a second referential id, which is the document identity in the form of its superclass.
 `referential_id` will be indexed as unique and non-clustered to support referential_id uniqueness validation.

-`partition_key` is included as part of the primary key.
+`referential_partition_key` is included as part of the primary key.
 It is derived from the `referential_id`, either as a modulo or by taking low-order bits, and maps to a partition number.
 This will allow the index on `referential_id` to be partition-aligned.

 `Aliases` has a foreign key reference back to the document with this `referential_id`.

+Delete attempts from the `Aliases` table validate that a document is not referenced by another document.

 #### References Table

 The `References` table stores every document reference.
-It also has `id` as a sequential surrogate primary key as well as a `partition_key` as part of the primary key.
+It also has `id` as a sequential surrogate primary key.
+It shares `document_partition_key` as its own partition kay as part of the primary key.

-The table is composed of two `referential_ids` foreign key references back to the `Aliases` table, one for the parent of the reference and one for the document being referenced.
-The purpose of these foreign key constraints is to perform reference validation.
-Insert attempts into this table validate reference existence.
+The table is composed of a `document_id` foreign key reference back to the `Documents` table for the parent document of the reference, and a `referenced_alias_id` foreign key reference back to the `Aliases` table for the document being referenced.
+The purpose of the `Aliases` foreign key constraint is to perform reference validation.
+Insert attempts into this table validate reference existence. `document_id` will be indexed as non-unique, non-clustered and partition-aligned to support removal on document deletes and updates.
-Delete attempts from the `Aliases` table validate that a document is not referenced by another document.

-`parent_alias_id` will be indexed as non-clustered to support removal on document deletes and updates.
-`partition_key` is derived from the `parent_alias_id` referential id in the same manner and for the same reason as the other tables.

 #### Why not a table per resource?